NuSDaS Interface Reference Manual

 That is the default; it is safer, but slower.

-, such data files will be closed
+If value is N_OFF, such data files will be closed

 only when either NUSDAS_ONEFILE_CLOSE or